-Work Readiness Institute Australia (WRIA) is an associate of Global Centre for Work-Applied Learning (GCWAL).
-Whilst GCWAL offers change management programmes for middle, senior and top management, WRIA offers individual change programmes using the Work-Based Learning (WBL) approach for the professional development of people who are in the transition of change, including:
+Work Readiness Institute Australia (WRIA) is a subsidiary of Global Centre for Work-Applied Learning (GCWAL).
+Whilst GCWAL offers change management programmes for middle, senior and top management, WRIA offers individual change programmes for developing work-based management skills for:

 • graduates and non-managerial staff,